Siege of Yorktown: Assault on the redoubts

-By October 14, the trenches were within 150 yd of redoubts No. 9 and No. 10.
+By October 14, the trenches were within 150 yd of Redoubt Nos.
+9 and 10.
 Washington ordered that all guns within range begin blasting the redoubts to weaken them for an assault that evening.
 Washington planned to use the cover of a moonless night to gain the element of surprise.
 To reinforce the darkness, he added silence, ordering that no soldier should load his musket until reaching the fortifications; the advance would be made with only "cold steel."
-Redoubt 10 was near the river and held only 70 men, while redoubt 9 was a quarter-mile inland, and was held by 120 British and Germans.
+Redoubt No. 10 was near the river and held by only 70 men, while redoubt 9 was a quarter-mile inland, and was held by 120 British and Germans.
 Both redoubts were heavily fortified with rows of abatis surrounding them, along with muddy ditches that surrounded the redoubts at about 25 yd.
-Washington’s officers devised a plan in which the French would launch a diversionary attack on the Fusiliers redoubt, and then a half an hour later, the French would assault redoubt 9 and the Americans redoubt 10.
-Redoubt 9 would be assaulted by 400 French regular soldiers of the Royal Deux-Ponts Regiment under the command of the Count of Deux-Ponts and redoubt 10 would be assaulted by 400 light infantry troops under the command of Alexander Hamilton.
+Washington’s officers devised a plan in which the French would launch a diversionary attack on the Fusiliers redoubt, and then a half an hour later, the French would assault Redoubt No. 9 and the Americans Redoubt No. 10.
+Redoubt No. 9 would be assaulted by 400 French regular soldiers of the Royal Deux-Ponts Regiment under the command of the Count of Deux-Ponts and redoubt 10 would be assaulted by 400 light infantry troops under the command of Alexander Hamilton.
 There was a brief dispute as to who should lead the attack on Redoubt No. 10.
 Lafayette named his aide, Jean-Joseph Sourbader de Gimat, who commanded a battalion of Continental light infantry.
 However, Hamilton protested, saying that he was the senior officer.
 Washington concurred with Hamilton and gave him command of the attack.

 At 6:30 pm, gunfire announced the diversionary attack on the Fusiliers redoubt.
 At other places in the line, movements were made as if preparing for an assault on Yorktown itself, which caused the British to panic.
 With bayonets fixed, the Americans marched towards Redoubt No. 10.
 Hamilton sent Lieutenant Colonel John Laurens around to the rear of the redoubt to prevent the British from escaping.
 The Americans reached the redoubt and began chopping through the British wooden defenses with their axes.
 A British sentry called a challenge, and then fired at the Americans.
 The Americans responded by charging with their bayonets towards the redoubt.
 They hacked through the abatis, crossed a ditch and climbed the parapet into the redoubt.
 The Americans forced their way into the redoubt, falling into giant shell holes created by the preparatory bombardment.
 The British fire was heavy, but the Americans overwhelmed them.
 Someone in the front shouted, "Rush on boys!
 The fort's ours!"
 The British threw hand grenades at the Americans with little effect.
 Men in the trench stood on the shoulders of their comrades to climb into the redoubt.
 The bayonet fight cleared the British from the redoubt and almost the entire garrison was captured, including the commander of the redoubt, Major Campbell.
 In the assault, the Americans lost 9 dead and 25 wounded.